lavaeater/turbo-rocket-ultra/README.md

 - [ ] Nicer Setup UI, using Scene2d perhaps
 - [ ] Puzzle obstacles / machines
 - [ ] Oblique Projection

+### Transitions
+It uses nested framebuffers and a separate SpriteBatch (instead of generic batch) so I couldn't make myself bother.
+Will try something else instead.

 ### Objectives II - Quirkier
 Examples: Kill n enemies.
 Hold an area for n minutes.
 Come up with something really fun, oooh, I got it, every player has to be in a separate place at the same time!